genropy/genropy_saved/docs/genro/components/components/frameindex.rst

-              * It is NOT a :ref:`components_standard`, so you have to import the correct package in your :ref:`instances_instanceconfig` file (more information on the importation of a package in the :ref:`instanceconfig_packages` documentation section).
+              * It is NOT a :ref:`components_standard`, so you have to import the correct package in your :ref:`instances_instanceconfig` file (more information on the importation of a package in the :ref:`instanceconfig_packages` section).

                 For the FrameIndex the package to be imported is the ``adm`` package.
                 The syntax is::